 Uttarakhand Technical University 2, Dehradun - 248007, Uttarakhand, India.

-Department of Pharmacy 3, College of Medicine and Health, Wachemo University, Ethopia.
+Department of Pharmacy 3, College of Medicine and Health, Wachemo University, Ethiopia.

 Anti-diarrheal, Diuretic, Tabernaemontana divaricata, MELTD, Defecations

 INTRODUCTION: Diarrhoea is kenned as an incrementation in the number of stools (3 or more per 24 h), an incrementation in the fluidity of the stool and the presence of mucus or/and blood, with Neutrophils and polymorphs in the stool.
-Due to severe loss of fluid and electrolytes in the stool, it leads to dehydration, hyponatremia and hypokalaemia.
-Annually diarrheal diseases caused several million of deaths in the world 1.
-Diarrhoea accounts for more than 8 million deaths worldwide each year in < age 5, especially in developing countries 2, 3.
+Due to a severe loss of fluid and electrolytes in the stool, it leads to dehydration, hyponatremia, and hypokalaemia.
+Annually diarrheal diseases caused several million deaths in the world 1.
+Diarrhea accounts for more than 8 million deaths worldwide each year in < age 5, especially in developing countries 2, 3.

 The impact of diarrheal infection is exacerbated by lack of adequate and affordable healthcare in developing countries, particularly in rural and marginalized areas 4.
 The WHO has initiated the Diarrhoea Disease Control Program, in which traditional medicinal practices and the evaluation of health education and prevention approaches were included 5, 6.